 As you know, you can’t have poor nutrition and expect to be healthy forever.
-And while we don’t normally write about specific diets, we know that changes to our overall diet can lead to healthy outcomes.
+And although we don’t normally write about specific diets, we do know that changes to our overall diet can lead to healthy outcomes.
 We are talking about diet as a lifestyle, not the temporary mindset of losing 10 lbs.
 (4.53592 kg) and then going off the diet.
-This is about maintaining a healthy weight – for your lifetime, once and for all.
+We are talking about maintaining a healthy weight – for your lifetime, once and for all.
 That’s why you should learn more about the Glycemic Index and what that knowledge can do for you if you act on it.

-And the more we learn about staying fit and listen to the advice of fitness trainers, family and friends, we now understand more about what we always thought – good nutrition is essential to healthy living.
-So let’s learn more about Carbohydrates, the Glycemic Index and Glycemic Load is important to our quality of life.
+With that, listening to the advice of fitness trainers, family and friends, the more we understand about what we always thought.
+That good nutrition is essential to healthy living.
+So you see, learning more about Carbohydrates, the Glycemic Index and Glycemic Load is important to our quality of life.
 Read on…

 In last week’s article, Food Choice May Affect Your Ability to Keep Weight Off we shared that a low-glycemic index diet appeared to have benefits similar to a very-low carbohydrate diet with fewer negative effects.
 The researchers suggest that eating low-glycemic foods like less-processed grains, vegetables and legumes may be the best choice for lasting weight loss and heart disease prevention.
 Understanding this index will help you the next time you are grocery shopping because you’ll know more about the nutritional value of the foods that you put in your cart.
 After all, you are spending your hard-earned money so you might as well get the best nutritional value for the cost.